A1Gard/A1Config/README.md

 A1 netbeans config and template.

 A1 NetBenas code template & syntax hilighter.
-A1 HTML Netbeans project template
+A1 HTML Netbeans project template + Semantic ui